nyxgeek/dumpsniffer/README.md

 ./getcleanwordlist.sh
 ```
-this will download a wordlist to use
+this will download cracked passwords from Troy Hunt's public dump, via hashes.org  (The wordlist source file can be changed in  ./dumpsniff.conf)

-then:
+once a wordlist is in place:
 ```
 ./popcon.sh baseball basketball football
 ```